VirtualVortex/UtilityBaseAI/Development.md

 <b>6/2/20</b> - Starting Point
 <ul style="list-style-type:none;">
-  <li>I began by planning out what kind of buckets would be required for the AI as well as what values the AI would monitor/used
+  <li>I began by planning out what kind of buckets would be required for the AI as well as what values the AI would monitor and use
           for utility calculations.
 I cloned a copy of an old FPS shooter I created which the AI would use as its enviroment.
-After that I            started to making the prototype base classes for both the buckets and the actions that the AI would use.
-These classes would              have their own names and utility so that the system can find and call the methods with ease.
+After that I            started to make the prototype base classes for both the buckets and the actions that the AI would use.
+These classes would              have their own names and utility so that the system could find and call the methods with ease.
   </li>
 </ul>